-BARRIER TO ABUSE: Separate Accommodations- Housing- Separate
+BARRIER TO ABUSE: Separate Accommodations- Housing- Separate accommodations for adult males and females and youth males and females are required.
+Remember:

 - Youth sharing tents must be no more than two years apart in age. - In Cub Scouting ONLY, parents and guardians may share a tent with their family. - In Scouts BSA, Venturing, and Sea Scouts, youth and adults tent separately. - Spouses may share tents.